-What does The Wall mean?
+What do you think The Wall means?

 Kansas: The Wall Meaning